Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 These agreed criteria provide a common basis for designing acceptance tests and evaluating the results.

 Collaboration continues during **User Acceptance Testing (UAT)**.
-Business users execute realistic workflows, testers or QA professionals may support the test process, and developers help investigate defects when needed.
-When unexpected behavior is found, the participants should determine whether it is a product defect, an unclear requirement, a problem with test data or the test environment or a new business request.
+Application users execute realistic workflows, testers or QA professionals may support the test process, and developers help investigate defects when needed.
+When unexpected behavior is found, the participants should determine whether it is a product defect, an unclear requirement, a problem with test data or the test environment or a new application request.

-A typical UAT cycle begins with preparing the test environment, test data and acceptance scenarios.
-Business users are then introduced to the scope and testing process before executing the agreed scenarios.
+A typical UAT cycle begins with preparing the test environment, test data and acceptance scenarios. application users are then introduced to the scope and testing process before executing the agreed scenarios.
 Issues identified during execution are reviewed and classified, and resolved issues may be retested.
 Finally, the responsible stakeholders review the results and decide whether the agreed acceptance conditions have been satisfied.

 Results should be recorded so that they support the acceptance decision.
-Relevant information may include the scenario tested, expected and actual results, defects or limitations found and the acceptance status of important business processes.
+Relevant information may include the scenario tested, expected and actual results, defects or limitations found and the acceptance status of important application processes.

 Stakeholder collaboration does not mean that everyone has the same responsibility.
 The people authorized to accept the system remain responsible for deciding whether the available evidence and remaining risks satisfy the agreed acceptance conditions.